metta-systems/libsss/doc/spec.md

 #### 3.2.2 HELLO packet format

-First packet sent by the Initiator willing to establish a connection.
+First packet sent by the initiator willing to establish a connection.
 This packet is artificially padded with zeros to make it larger than the response packet, reducing amplification attacks possibility.

 ```
+ofs : sz  : description
 0   : 8   : magic
 8   : 32  : initiator short-term public key
 40  : 64  : zero
 104 : 8   : compressed nonce
 112 : 80  : box C'->S containing:
+    : ofs : sz  :
-            0  : 32 : initiator long-term public key (for pre-auth)
+    : 0   : 32  : initiator long-term public key (for pre-auth)
-            32 : 32 : zero
+    : 32  : 32  : zero
 TOTAL: 192 bytes
 ```